letoram/durden/durden/devmaps/led/README.md

 ==========

-These confguration files are lua scripts that are loaded/scanned once on startup.
-They are matched by the label field of the added device event, though you can also explicitly bind them to a LED device through the normal menu system by either devid or label.
+These confguration files are lua scripts that are loaded/scanned once on startup and describe which behaviors that should be associated with known LED devices.
+Majority of the implementation residefs in durden/ledm.lua

 There is also support for an engine routed FIFO protocol to be able to hook up Led controllers where we don't have built-in support.
-This is often preferred since they often rely on ugly USB protocols where the processing doesn't fit well with the model used in the engine code.
+This is often preferred since they often rely on ugly USB protocols where the processing doesn't fit well with the model used in the engine.
+Up to 9 such devices can be added, and the fifo-paths are pointed to through the ext\_led, ext\_led\_2, ext\_led\_3 and so on keys in the 'arcan' or 'arcan\_lwa' reserved appl in the database.

+Adding such a device can thus be done via (example):

+    arcan_db add_appl_kv arcan ext_led /tmp/fifo

+The corresponding name for matchflt (below) will be (led-fifo num) where num represents the device number (1 for ext\_led, 2 for ext\_led\_2 etc).

 For more information on this protocol, please see the arcan wiki entry on 'LED Controllers'.

-A valid profile is expected to return a table looking like this:
+Each file is expected to provide ONE profile, as a table returned with a number of expected fields.
+Failure to provide a correct table may lead to durden shutting down or the device profile being ignored.
+Check the syntax of the file with 'luac', and make sure the expected fields are present.

+An example of a simple profile matching an external fifo controller:

     return {
-        label = "User-facing label",
+				label = "FIFO(1)",
+				name = "fifo1",
         role = "passive",
-        matchflt = "Led-Dev-Name",
+        matchflt = "(led-fifo 1)"
-        matchdev = 1234
     }

-where the role will determine how durden will make use of the device, the matchflt is a normal Lua pattern for matching against the device, or for a specific devid (though those are not always reliable / applicable).
+label is a user-presentable string, name is a menu-system integrateable name, role is either 'passive', 'displaymap', 'keymap', 'custom'.
+Depending on the role, additional fields may be needed.

+Matchflt is a string to match against the device presented label, or, for input-platform specific device matching, a matchdev which corresponds to the devid of the related input device.
+This is used in order to deal with LEDs that are part of some aggregated complex device.

-If a role is not specified, the 'passive' role is assumed.
+If a role is not specified or a profile is not found for a device, the 'passive' role will always be assumed.

-Its role indicates how durden will treat the controller and which fields are expected to be part of the profile.

 Role: "passive"
-No extra fields are needed for this role, all LED control and activation comes from explicitly triggering the corresponding menu path.
+No extra fields are needed for this role, all LED control and activation comes from explicitly triggering the corresponding menu path, that will be global/config/leds/devid or, if a profile override was presented, global/config/leds/name-from-profile.
+There will be a menu entry for each supported led (up to 256 depending on the device) where a value

 Role: "keymap"
 For this role, durden will colorize LEDs based on current keyboard state